-Francis had confidence in what could happen, a fund of horse sense, the courage of a lion and a constant, burning dare for his people.
-Francis made his dream come true.
+He had confidence in what could happen, a fund of horsesense, the courage of a lion and a constant, burning dare for his people.
+He made his dream come true.

 Ho Chi was the result.
-Ho Chi is far back in the Karen mountains.
-Probably no Japanese have yet set foot in it.
-If they do, they will discover a lot.
+Ho Chi is a village far back in the Karen mountains.
+Probably no Japanese set foot in it.
+If they had, they would have discovered a lot.
 The houses are different.
 The village paths are cleaned.
 The well covered.
-New vegetables in the gardens and new crops in the fields.
+New vegetables in the gardens, and new crops in the fields.
 All these are new because-and this is what delighted Francis-the people themselves are different.
 They are emancipated.
-They have discovered how to turn loss into gain, defeat into victory, liabilities into assets.
+They have discovered how to turn loss into gain, defeat into victory. liabilities into assets.
+You do not have to be educated to be honest.
 You do not have to be literate to be inspired.
-You do not have to be academic to be guided.
-You do not have to be educated to be honest.
-Soon Francis and his new pioneers were on the road taking the spirit from village to village-good companions adventuring for a new country-side.
+You do not have to be academic to be guided by God.

+Soon Francis and his new pioneers were on the road taking the spirit from village to village-good companions adventuring for a new countryside.
 Their mettle was soon to be tested.

-They had left early in the morning, old Bumble, Pretty Flower, "Buffalo" (that was his nick-name), White King, old and young, of different creeds, tribes and families, strangely united, they were off over the hard-baked, cracking earth.
+One day they left Kappali early in the morning-old Bumble,

+Pretty Flower, "Buffalo" (that was his nick-name), White King, old and young, of different creeds, tribes and families, strangely united, they were off over the hard-baked, cracking earth.
 Their destination was the great village, five hundred houses, of Kwam Bee, the centre of a vast illicit trade.
-Sometimes even elephants disappeared and were smuggled over the mountains to Thailand in exchange for opium, and the ramifications of the country-side's underground life were as secret as anything anywhere.
+Sometimes even elephants disappeared and were smuggled over the mountains to Thailand in exchange for opium, and the ramifications of the countryside's underground life were as secret as anything anywhere.

-Blythe and free they sallied out to win the enemy's stronghold.
-When I was living in those parts we had gained hold in the village and secured a wooden hut at the far end of the village to serve as a church.
-But village life went on and buffalos and bullocks went off, liquor was brewed and if someone slashed someone else with his knife, the police never knew about it.
+Blithe and free they sallied out to win the enemy's stronghold.
+When I was living in those parts we had gained hold in the village and secured a wooden hut at the far end to serve as a church.
+But life went on and buffaloes and bullocks went off, liquor was brewed and if someone slashed someone else with his knife the police never knew about it.
+The little church soon fell into disrepair.